duyk471/tieng-nhat-cheatsheet/README.md

 # Japanese Grammar Notes

-These are my personal notes from studding for grammar portion of the the JLPT test.
+These are my personal notes from studying for grammar portion of the the JLPT test.
 I don't make any claims as to their accuracy or usefulness for others.

 The main goal is to be brief to allow easy review, not to be comprehensive.